 Now, you need to link your WordPress plugin with your Uploadcare account.
-There are API Keys for that (Public and Secret Keys).
-Get them from your Uploadcare projet's Dashboard and insert them into the respective fields in the Plugin settings.
+There are API keys for that (Public and Secret Keys).
+Insert them into the respective fields in the Plugin settings.

 Go to Settings > Uploadcare.
 Open your project's Dashboard in a new tab.
 Copy your Public Key from the upper-right corner and paste it in the respective field of your WordPress settings tab.

-Next, go back to your Dashboard for a Secret Key.
-Select API keys from the left menu and generate a new Secret Key.
+Next, go back to API keys for a Secret Key.
+Generate a new Secret Key.
 Copy it (or download it as a text file) and use it with your WordPress.

 Tip: The rule of thumb is that one Secret Key works for one integration with a service (e.g., WordPress).
 Generate more keys are delete them as you need.
 This is how you manage integrations.